rougier/euroscipy-2013/tutorials.rst

 understand the general tools, workflow and best practices involved in writing good quality, python programs for scientific computing.

-**Structure of tutorial**

-The course will be completely hands on.
-All of the lecture material will expect users to type along and the sessions will be punctuated with exercises.
-The solutions for these exercises will also be discussed.

 **Pre-requisites**

 Attendees are expected to bring along their laptops fully setup with the